41B8E9AB3287C1543A1537528B3DB506

 Stay Hydrated

 Staying hydrated plays a vital role in maintaining good gut health.
 Water helps with the digestion and absorption of nutrients, and it prevents constipation, which can disrupt the balance of bacteria in the gut.
-Aim to drink an adequate amount of water throughout the day, and consider incorporating hydrating foods like cucumbers, watermelon, and oranges into your diet.
+Aim to drink adequate water throughout the day, and consider incorporating hydrating foods like cucumbers, watermelon, and oranges into your diet.
 By keeping your body hydrated, you support the healthy functioning of your gut.

 Limit Processed Foods and Added Sugars